gabrielweyer/cake-build/README.md

 Each time a commit is pushed to `main` or `features/*`; `AppVeyor`, `Azure DevOps`, `CircleCI` and `GitHub` will build the changes.

-In case of a successful build `AppVeyor` will:
+In case of a successful build `GitHub` will:

 - On `main`
   - [Create][github-release] a `GitHub` **release**